Jose Canseco, Jay Buhner … Austin Shenton? Mariners prospect joins Cheney Stadium lore with 453-foot homer

 “I feel like those guys have a little more pop than me,” Shenton said of the homer club he joined.

-To put that in perspective, think of some of the all-or-nothing sluggers the Mariners had in Tacoma over the years — Vogelbach, Carlos Peguero, Wladimir Balentien, Wily Mo Pena, Alex Liddi, Juan “The Large Human” Thomas, Bucky Jacobsen, Michael Morse and Bryan LaHair, who hit a memorable homer into the Foss High School tennis courts way beyond the right-field wall.
+To put it in perspective, think of some of the all-or-nothing sluggers the Mariners had in Tacoma over the years: Vogelbach, Carlos Peguero, Wladimir Balentien, Wily Mo Pena, Alex Liddi, Juan “The Large Human” Thomas, Bucky Jacobsen, Michael Morse and Bryan LaHair, who hit a memorable homer into the Foss High School tennis courts way beyond the right-field wall.

 Once asked if he could put one over the wall in center, Adam Jones replied, “Yeah, if I was hitting from the pitcher’s mound.”